Last updated and effective as of August 23, 2023

 b. writing to EDPO UK at 8 Northumberland Avenue, London WC2N 5BY, United Kingdom.

-45. Child's Personal Information We Collect Directly- Before your child starts to use the children-oriented feature of our website, we require you to log in to your account and then provide us with the basic information of your child, including student name, gender and date of birth.
-If your child is in the U.S., we serve you a notice of our data collection practices via email and seek your consent before we collect, use or disclose your child’s Personal Information.
+47. Child’s Personal Information We Collect Directly- Before your child starts to use the children-oriented feature of our website, we require you to log in to your account and then provide us with the basic information of your child, including student name, gender and date of birth.
+If your child is in the U.S., you must also provide your verifiable parental consent before we collect, use or disclose your child’s Personal Information.
 Before your child takes a Course, we need to make a thorough assessment of his/her academic level, so that we can provide a suitable Course to your child.
 During this process, we require your child to disclose his/her education information.
 Additionally, the child may also provide questions, answers, comments and other information when taking the interactive online Course with the Instructor (including, but without limitation, course, assignment, quiz completion activity, interaction with the Course Instructors, answers to questions, essays and other items submitted to satisfy the Course requirements).
 We may require other information, which is optional, from your child.
 When we request this kind of information, we will notify you whether it is required or optional.

 Register with and log in to our website;